Middleville, Michigan: Recreation

 Middleville is 5 mi from one end of the developed part of the Paul Henry-Thornapple Trail.
 A parking area for the trail is behind the Village Hall.
 Public restrooms are in the hall and the Village is further developing the Trail, adding a pavilion, repairing bridges, and paving more of the trail.
 A three-mile (5 km) section is already blacktopped, and is popular with roller-bladers, bikers, runners and walkers.
 The Middleville section runs along the Thornapple River and has three bridges.
 It has been called one of Michigan's most beautiful rail trails.

 The village has a nine-hole disc golf course and a skate park in Village parks.
 Both are free.

 Middleville is between the Middleville State Game Area and the Yankee Springs State Game, and Recreation, Areas.
 The Barry County SGAs are known for the number and size of the deer, so they are popular with deer hunters.
 The SGAs also offer turkey, grouse, squirrel, goose, duck, rabbit and raccoon hunting opportunities.

 The Thornapple-Kellogg Middle School hosts the National 24-Hour Challenge bicycling event, held annually on Father's Day weekend.

+Camp Manitou-Lin

+Camp Manitou-Lin is located in Middleville, Michigan, United States, approximately 30 miles south of Grand Rapids.
+Operated by the YMCA, it was founded in 1913 as a summer camp on the shores of Old Lake Barlow.
+The camp is at least 160 acre.

+From 2011 onwards the camp has run a free program for the children of wounded, disabled or killed military personnel.